Anticipating Your Needs, Exceeding Your Expectations

 For example, the divisor at age 70 is 27.4.
 Let’s say your year-end account balance is $100,000.
 You divide $100,000 by 27.4, and that’s your required minimum distribution for that year.
 (The answer is $3,650.)

-Practically every IRA owner now uses this table to calculate your distributions, even if you don't have a beneficiary.
-The exception is if you are more than ten years older than your spouse; in that case, you can use a different table that will make your distributions smaller.
+Practically every IRA owner now uses this table to calculate your distributions, even if you don’t have a beneficiary.
+However, if you are more than 10 years older than your spouse, you can use a different table that will make your distributions smaller.

 - First, while you are living, the required minimum distributions are based on your life expectancy (the divisors from the table below).
-Whom you name as beneficiary has no effect on your distributions while you are living.
+Your beneficiary has no effect on your distributions while you are living.

 - Second, after you die, the distributions will be based on your beneficiary’s life expectancy.
 If you haven’t named a beneficiary by the time you die, the remaining distributions will be determined by using your age at the time of your death.

 - Third, you can change your beneficiary at any time and that beneficiary’s life expectancy will be used after you die.
 You are no longer locked into using the life expectancy of the beneficiary you named when you started taking your distributions.
 So if you are already taking distributions and have wanted to change your beneficiary to a younger one in order to get more tax-deferred growth after you die, you can do that.